Large Crack in East African Rift is Evidence of Continent Splitting in Two - Slashdot

 Re: (Score:2)

+Let me guess; the extra comes from the back ends of the turtles that go all the way down?

 Really Slow News Day!
-(Score:4, Insightful)
+(Score:5, Insightful)

 It's funny how these are slow geologic process taking millions of years yet there's an article reporting on it like it was "suddenly" new news or unexpected.
 A few more cracks might open in our lifetime but don't expect to see the "parting or the red sea" type movement in our lifetime.
 Most geological processes are super slow.